Inspiron Logistics releases apology for emergency messaging mistake

 The counties included in the declaration are: Allamakee, Chickasaw, Clayton, Fayette, Floyd, Howard, Mitchell, and Winneshiek.

-The declaration by the President will provide federal funding to the declared counties under the Public Assistance Program.
+The declarations by the President will provide federal funding to the declared counties under the Public Assistance Program.
 A Presidential Major Disaster Declaration for Public Assistance puts into motion long-term federal recovery programs, some of which are matched by state programs, and designed to help public entities and select non-profits.
 Public Assistance funds may be used for emergency work and the repair or replacement of disaster-damaged facilities and may include debris removal, emergency protective measures, repair of damaged public property, loans needed by communities for essential government functions and grants for public schools.

 The Governor also received notification that the Presidential Disaster Declaration includes funding to conduct hazard mitigation activities for the entire state.
 With this funding, Iowa will be able to minimize the impact of future disasters by taking steps now to strengthen existing infrastructure.

 Iowa has received 24 Presidential Disaster Declarations since March 2007.

 HSEMD has received HMGP funding as a result of Presidential Disaster Declarations 4281 and 4289.
 Due to limited funding, applications will be considered from projects currently under development.
 However, HSEMD will continue to accept NOI (notice of interest) forms on a continuous basis until further notice.
 If you have any questions about a potential project or the application process, please contact one of our hazard mitigation staff contacts listed at the bottom of the hazard mitigation grants page.

 Protect your "everyday"